 Focusing on customer processes requires knowledge of considerable extent.
 Customer-focused companies have to provide knowledge that customers demand, process the knowledge that customers pass to the company and possess knowledge about customers.
-As a consequence, knowledge is considered a critical resource in the competition of the 21st century ([5], [3, p.
-13]).
-The cultivation of knowledge to support business processes is the task of Knowledge Management (KM).
-Thus the application of KM concepts and technologies in the context of CRM is a relevant field of research (see ([30, p.
-239])).
+As a consequence, knowledge is considered a critical resource in the competition of the twenty-first century (Drucker, 1999; Davenport and Prusak, 1998, p.
+13).
+The cultivation of knowledge to support business processes is the task of knowledge management (KM).
+Thus the application of KM concepts and technologies in the context of CRM is a relevant field of research (Romano and Fjermestad, 2003, p.
+239).

-1.2 Research Goals and Structure
+1.2 Research goals and structure

 Our research focuses on how concepts of KM can be applied within the area of CRM.
-This approach enables companies to improve knowledge support of their customer oriented business processes, which in turn aims at improving the overall performance of the enterprise.
+This approach enables companies to improve knowledge support of their customer-oriented business processes, which in turn aims at improving the overall performance of the enterprise.

-The resulting Customer Knowledge Management (CKM) process model as introduced by [9] aims at integrating the two concepts of CRM and KM.
+The resulting customer knowledge management (CKM) process model as introduced by Gebert et al. (2003) aims at integrating the two concepts of CRM and KM.
 We consider KM to be a toolset which cannot be applied independently of business processes.
 Thus we focus on the application within the area of CRM.
-The contribution of this article is to describe cases in which the performance of CRM was improved by applying the CKM process model.
+The contribution of this paper is to describe cases in which the performance of CRM was improved by applying the CKM process model.

-In this paper, we will proceed as follows: Section 2 provides an overview of related research within the areas of CRM and KM which form the foundation of the CKM process model.
-Subsequently we will introduce the CKM process model based on a framework of six CRM sub-processes.
-In section 3, three action-research cases with companies in the financial services sector will then illustrate the application of the CKM process model.
-Our cross-case analysis in section 4 will specifically focus on how the illustrated cases managed to improve company performance through the application of KM instruments within CRM.
-Finally, in section 5 we will conclude this article with an outlook on further research opportunities.
+Therefore, we will proceed as follows: Section 2 provides an overview of related research within the areas of CRM and KM which form the foundation of the CKM process model.
+Subsequently, we will introduce the CKM process model based on a framework of six CRM sub-processes.
+In Section 3, three action-research cases with companies in the financial services sector will then illustrate the application of the CKM process model.
+Our cross-case analysis in Section 4 will specifically focus on how the illustrated cases managed to improve company performance through the application of KM instruments within CRM.
+Finally, in Section 5 we will conclude this paper with an outlook on further research opportunities.

-1.3 Research Methodology
+1.3 Research methodology